DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 The road to the Abbey of Saint Markovia is as described in <span class="citation">S5.
 Winding Road (p.
 147)</span>.
 ## K2a.
 Entering the Abbey
 The gate to the Abbey and its occupants are as described in <span class="citation">S6.
 The North Gate (p.
 147)</span>.
 Before escorting the players into the Abbey, Otto and Zygfrek demand to know why they’ve come.

+> [!profile]+ **Otto & Zygfrek**
+> ***Roleplaying Information***
+> ***Resonance.*** Otto and Zygfrek should make the players feel amused with their antics, eccentricities, and squabbles, uncomfortable with Otto's lack of personal space and Zygfrek's bluntness, sympathetic to Zygfrek's discomfort with her appearance and voice, endeared to Otto's boundless positivity, and mildly irritated with Zygfrek's rudeness.
+>
+> ***Emotions.*** Otto most often feels curious, excited, annoyed, or satisfied.
+Zygfrek most often feels annoyed, suspicious, insulted, melancholy, or thoughtful.
+>
+> ***Motivations.*** Otto is primarily motivated by his desire for food and attention.
+Zygfrek is primarily motivated by her bitterness and self-loathing.
+Both are motivated by their loyalty to the Abbot and desire for the Abbot's "perfection."
+>
+> ***Inspirations.*** When roleplaying Otto, channel Dobby (*Harry Potter*), Gollum (*Lord of the Rings*), Jar-Jar Binks (*Star Wars*), and Pinky (*Pinky and the Brain*).
+When roleplaying Zygfrek, channel Squidward Tentacles (*Spongebob SquarePants*), Marvin the Paranoid Android (*The Hitchhiker's Guide to the Galaxy*), and Oscar the Grouch (*Sesame Street*).
+>
+> ***Character Information***
+> ***Persona.*** To the world, Otto is a braying, over-enthusiastic loudmouth with a fascination for interesting things, while Zygfrek is a brooding, grumpy cynic who can always find something to insult or complain about.
+To those she trusts, Zygfrek is a quiet, melancholy, self-loathing woman who desperately longs for the "perfection" the Abbot promises.
+>
+> ***Morale.*** If attacked, Otto would gallantly declare his intent to fight, then immediately back down, while Zygfrek would demand her attacker cease, and plead for mercy if denied.
+>
+> ***Relationships.*** Otto and Zygfrek are servants of the Abbot, cousins of Clovin Belview, and the grand-niece and -nephew of Strahd's butler, Cyrus Belview.

 If told that the players are seeking a Vistana who’s staying at the Abbey, Zygfrek responds as follows: